Oct 30 2025

 At first it can look like an unappetizing parentheses salad so let’s break down the nested functions of the grid-template-columns line.

 The size of the individual grid elements placed by auto-fit is controlled by the minmax(max(260px, 100%/4), 1fr).
-It may seem confusing that we’re using a max function to set the minimum element width, but this setup allows us to set both an absolute and a relative minimum.
+It may seem confusing that we’re using a max function to set the minimum element width, but this setup allows us to set both an absolute and a relative minimum size.

 The max(260px, 100%/4) function specifies that an element cannot shrink smaller than 260 px wide or 1/4 the container width - whichever value is larger.
 Functionally this means an element can never be narrower than 260 px (absolute minimum) and also limits the grid to no more than 4 elements per row (relative minimum).